 The current start lists for the 10k Champs can be seen here, with the pentathlon entries here (weight pentathlon here).

-The 10k Champs entries close on the 11th September, with all entries being done online via the BMAF Open Track system - remember to contact George Routledge if you are unsure whether you are registered with Open Track - don't attempt to register yourself.
+The 10k Champs entries close on the 11th September, with all entries being done online via the BMAF Open Track system - remember to contact George Routledge if you are unsure whether you have a registered BMAF profile with Open Track - don't attempt to set up a profile yourself.